Thomasvdam/lexicalCohesionAnalysis/README.md

 The parsing of the texts is of course the most difficult step and involves several stages:
 * Identifying lexical tokens and the relation between them within a particular frame of observation.

+## Hooray!

+Finally got the first version running which has some parameters I can access from the cl so I won't have to recompile all the time.
+Next up I'm going to export the results (JSON probably) and write a Node.js script which launches a browser with the visualisation.

 ## Notes

 The entirety of the WordNet interface is terrible since I spawn shell process for every query.
 If I ever want to improve this program I'll have to write a wrapper for the native C code, which should speed up the process significantly.